Find a teacher

 Recent Updates

-Besides, I have got many emails from people around the world asking me for collaborations or asking for my willingness to accept their guest posts.
-Everything needs time and I have my full-time job, so BIG apology to whoever that I have not corresponded with.
+Besides, I have received many emails from people around the world asking me for collaboration or asking for my willingness to accept their guest posts.
+Everything needs time and I have my full-time job, so BIG apologize to whoever I have not corresponded with.

 In this article, I want to share with you some of the interesting stuff that I have worked on/ am working on, including some language learning methods.
 If you find it interesting, I highly suggest you try and share your opinions with me.